HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 #- Visitors
 ---

-I’m a last-year astronomy student at Universidad Nacional de La Plata and open-source enthusiast.
+I am a last-year astronomy student and a software developer with a deep passion for open-source software.

+My professional experience includes developing software for astrophysics, designing and maintaining CI/CD pipelines, and working with machine learning models.